Ranking the Most Collectible Marvel-Card Characters

 ORIGIN:

-Bodybuilder Lou Ferrigno portrayed the Hulk in the popular television series from 1979 to 1982.
-In the Marvel Cinematic Universe, the character of Bruce Banner was initially brought to the big screen by Eric Bana, and subsequently by Edward Norton and Mark Ruffalo.
+Bodybuilder Lou Ferrigno played the Hulk in the popular TV series that ran from 1979 to 1982.
+In the Marvel Cinematic Universe, Bruce Banner was first played by Eric Bana, then later by Edward Norton and Mark Ruffalo.

 COLLECTIBILITY: